 Aerial observation suggests the majority of plot 262 was severely burned.
-While much of it is still standing, almost the entire overstory including many lowland conifer stands, was killed in the fire.
+While often still standing, almost the entire overstory including many lowland conifer stands, was killed in the fire.
 Aerial observation of the regeneration suggests large patches are dominated by jack pine intermingled with patches dominated by deciduous species.
 Vegetation sampling near the southern edge of the plot in 2015 indicated aspen averaging 9.8 feet in height was most abundant and willow and birch were relatively common.
 Jack pine averaging 4.5 feet in height also was observed frequently (C. Maley, 1854 Treaty Authority, personal communication).

-In 2022, 14 moose were seen on the Pagami Creek Fire plot 262.
+In 2023, only two moose were seen on the Pagami Creek Fire plot 262.
 Following the fire from 2012-2015, only one moose was observed on plot 262 (Figure 16).
 This is suspected to be a response to the time it took for the vegetation to recover to the point where moose found it attractive.
-In 2016, moose numbers jumped dramatically to 10 animals and this positive response has continued.
-Since 2016, plot 262 results have consistently been above the $\geq 8$ moose observed threshold necessary to stratify it as a high density plot.
+In 2016, moose numbers jumped dramatically to 10 animals and except for 2023, this positive response has continued.
+Since 2016, plot 262 results have usually been above the ≥8 moose observed threshold necessary to stratify it as a high density plot.
 While moose numbers have been consistently good on plot 262, they have failed to reach the levels observed in the past on plots 347 and 350 in the Cavity and Ham Lake fire perimeters.
 This may be due to the extensive jack pine regeneration observed on plot 262 vs an apparent trend towards deciduous vegetation on the Cavity Lake and Ham Lake Fire plots 347 and 350.
+As shown in Figure 15 and Schrage (2017) no moose have been observed in the northeast corner of plot 262 since 2012.
+Aerial photographs suggest conifer regeneration is heaviest in that corner.